Cannabis and impaired driving: Europe

 Germany's blood serum (not whole blood like most standards) THC-A limit is 1 ng/mL.

-Driving under the influence of drugs is kind of road safety traffic offense information which can exchanged by member states of the European Union in the scope of directive 2011/82/EU of 25 October 2011.
+Driving under the influence of drugs is a kind of road safety traffic offense information which can be exchanged by member states of the European Union in the scope of directive 2011/82/EU of 25 October 2011.

 Americas

 In Uruguay, the first nation to legalize cannabis, "any THC detectable in the body will deem a motorist impaired to drive".
 Reporting has indicated that blood tests would be utilized.
 Canadian draft regulations proposed in 2017 (Bill C-46) had summary conviction offences starting at 2 nanograms per milliliter.

 United States

 Some legal scholarship has argued that per se cannabis-DUID laws violate the Due Process Clause under the Fourteenth Amendment of the Constitution because they "subject drivers to criminal prosecutions without any real culpability."